This is a sponsored post written by me on behalf of The Frozen Food Foundation. All opinions are 100% mine.

 o Results reveal that frozen fruits and vegetables are most often (or generally) nutritionally equal to – and in some cases better than – their fresh counterparts.

-- 1 1/3 lbs beef stew meat, cut into bite-sized pieces
+- 1 1/3 pounds beef stew meat cut into bite-sized pieces

-- 1 tsp steak seasoning (I used MCCormick Montreal Steak)
+- 1 teaspoon steak seasoning I used MCCormick Montreal Steak

 - Heat olive oil over medium- high heat.